dienduong21/Retail-Sales-Analysis-Power-BI-Personal-Project-/README.md

 | Evaluate full category investment or exit decision | Long-term (2016–2017) | If Women's recovery stalls below -10% YoY after intervention, consider reducing SKU range and reallocating shelf space to Kids and Juniors |

 **Estimated Impact:**
-- Stabilizing Women's decline from -33.30% to flat (0% growth) by end of 2015 would recover an estimated **$1.5M–$2M** in revenue at current category size.
+- Stabilizing Women's decline from -33.30% to flat (0% growth) by end of 2015 would recover an estimated **$1.5M–$2M** in revenue at the current category size.
 - If Hosiery and Intimate are stabilized at -5% or better by mid-2016, combined revenue preservation across the three categories is approximately **$800K–$1.2M**.
 - Longer term: if Women's returns to modest growth of +5–8% by 2017, it could contribute an additional **$200K–$350K** in incremental revenue annually.
 - Secondary benefit: recovering female-oriented categories strengthens Fashion Direct's appeal to a broader shopper demographic, supporting store traffic across all categories.